fabienconus/zerouser/zerotouch_zerouser_deployment.md

 With very few changes, it is quite simple to create a deployment process that does not require a user to log in.
 It has been working for us flawlessly for 2 years now.

+I hope this can be useful for other people, and please feel free to [contact me](mailto:fabien.conus@edu.ge.ch) if you need more information.

-I would like to thank Armin Briegel who motivated me to write this and Pico Mitchell who provided the elegant way to load a LaunchAgent without killing the loginwindow process.
+Finally, I would like to thank Armin Briegel who motivated me to write this and Pico Mitchell who provided the elegant way to load a LaunchAgent without killing the loginwindow process.